QuKunLab/APEC/README.md

     --ns:    Number of permuted samplings to calculate the bias-corrected deviations of motifs.
              Its default value is 50.
     --np:    Number of CPU cores.
     --nc:    Number of cell clusters.
-If nc=0, it will be predicted by Louvain algorithm.
+If nc=0, it will be predicted by Louvain algorithm. default=0.
-    --space: Transfromed space used for clustering, can be “pca” or “tsne”.
     --hc:    Run hierarchical clustering or not, would be very slow for more than 3000 cells.
-             If hc=no, only KNN clustering will be applied. default=yes.
+             If hc=no, only Louvain clustering will be applied. default=yes.

 Output files description:

 (1) In **result** folder:

-TSNE_by_chromVAR.csv, KNN_cluster_by_chromVAR.csv, and Hierarchical_cluster _by_chromVAR.csv are similar to the results in Section 3.2, except that they are generated by motif-based clustering (same as chromVAR).
+TSNE_by_chromVAR.csv and louvain_cluster_by_chromVAR.csv are similar to the results in Section 3.2, except that they are generated by motif-based clustering (same as chromVAR).
+And deviation_chromVAR.csv is the bias corrected deviation matrix generated by chromVAR algorithm.

 (2) In **figure** folder:

-PCA_by_chromVAR.pdf, TSNE_by_chromVAR.pdf, KNN_cluster_by_chromVAR.pdf, cell_cell_correlation_by_chromVAR.png, and HC_KNN_compare_by_chromVAR.png are similar to the results in Section 3.2, except that they are generated by motif-based clustering (same as chromVAR).
+TSNE_by_chromVAR.pdf and louvain_cluster_by_chromVAR.pdf are similar to the results in Section 3.2, except that they are generated by motif-based clustering (same as chromVAR).

-### 3.3 Clustering comparison
+### 3.4 Clustering comparison

 Users can run ***cluster_comparsion.py*** to measure the accuracy of the clustering algorithm by comparing its result with known FACS cell indexes, or to compare the clustering results of two different algorithms.

 Example:

     python cluster_comparison.py --c1 $project/data/cell_info.csv
-                                 --c2 $project/result/KNN_cluster_by_Accesson.csv
+                                 --c2 $project/result/louvain_cluster_by_Accesson.csv

 Input parameters:

     --c1: "cell_info.csv" file in data folder, or "cluster_by_XXX.csv" in result folder.
     --c2: Cell clustering result file different with c1.

-The output information will be directly printed on the screen, including the cluster-vs-cluster cell overlapping matrix and the ARI (adjusted rand index) value.
+The output information will be directly printed on the screen, including the contingency matrix and the ARI (adjusted rand index) value.

 ## 4. Feature analysis